emcorrales/action-deploy/README.md

 This action is meant for Jekyll sites that have custom themes because GitHub supports only a limited number of Jekyll Themes.
-This action builds your Jekyll site then force pushes it to your repo's gh-pages branch.
+This action builds your Jekyll site then pushes it to your repo's gh-pages branch.

-## Warning!
-This action will override the commits on your gh-pages branch.
-Please be sure that you are willing to lose the current commits from your gh-pages branch.

 ## Inputs
 | Name               | Description                                                                                                                                            | Required | Sample Value                |